 5. Bring breakfast (donuts, burritos, cereal, etc.) once a month for everyone in your department.

-6. Organize a running/walking group in the before or after work.
+6. Organize a running/walking group before or after work.

 7. Have your missional community/small group (Sunday School Class) bring lunch to your workplace once a month.